darek9k/blog-service-project/README.md

 As a separate homework assignment, I am simultaneously performing similar operations with the Invoice entity.
 The goal is to generate an invoice report.

+In the next steps, we add validation.

+Checking the correct data at request entry and before saving to the database.

+Create an error result that is displayed to the user.

+In the form of JSON.

+>@Valid

+added before the @RequestBody parameter in the method in the controller class.

+Description of fields with annotations:

+>@NotNull

+>@NotBlank

+>@Size (max = ***)

+Adding the @ControllerAdvice annotation in a class that implements annotated methods as a component:

+>@ExceptionHandler

+>@InitBinder

+>@ModelAttribute